Thavie's Inn: Origin of property

-In 1349 John Thavie, an armourer based in the parish of St Andrew's, Holborn, "left a considerable Estate towards the support of the fabric forever" of that church, a legacy which survived the English Reformation.
+In 1348 John Thavie, an armourer based in the parish of St Andrew's, Holborn, "left a considerable Estate towards the support of the fabric forever" of that church, a legacy which survived the English Reformation.
 It has been invested carefully through the centuries, and still provides for the church's current upkeep.
 His name has been transcribed as 'Thavy', 'Tavy' and 'Davy', i.e. the Welsh surname ('dd' in Welsh is pronounced 'th', when Anglicised as a single 'D' the pronunciation is lost).
+However, philologist Alexander Ellis, writing in 1871, noted that the name was pronounced Davies (IPA/en/).

 In his will, the property is described as an inn "wherein the apprentices used to dwell" (note the past tense) and the assumption is that these were "Law Apprentices" who were known to lodge along Holborn, to be near the chancellor's court, i.e. at the Bishop of Lincoln's establishment there.
 The property in question is best located by the present Bartlett's Buildings on the south-side of Holborn.

 Thavie's original property, which was left for his endowment of the church, may still have been let to 'lawyers' by Thavie's executors for income, and may have been the original home of Lincoln's Inn before it relocated to its present site on Chancery Lane.
 There is, however, considerable confusion as to just how the names of both the Inn of Chancery and the Inn of Court are derived.